North Leith Parish Church

-North Leith Parish Church is a congregation of the Church of Scotland, within the Presbytery of Edinburgh.
-It is serves part of Leith, formerly an independent burgh and since 1920 a part of the city of Edinburgh, Scotland.
+North Leith Parish Church was a congregation of the Church of Scotland, within the Presbytery of Edinburgh.
+It served part of Leith, formerly an independent burgh and since 1920 a part of the city of Edinburgh, Scotland.

 Building

 The current building in Madeira Street (opposite the junction with Prince Regent Street), Leith, was designed by the architect William Burn and was completed in 1816.
 It has a notable neo-classical portico (with four large Ionic columns), above which is a clock tower surmounted by a slender spire.
 A pipe organ (by Wadsworth of Manchester) was added in 1880.
 The building was damaged by bombing during World War II (in 1941), but was repaired by 1950.
 It is a category A listed building.
 The church was designed to accommodate 1300 people.

 William Burn was also responsible for several other notable buildings in Edinburgh, including the Edinburgh Academy and John Watson's College (now the Scottish National Gallery of Modern Art).

 The associated manse (built in 1825 when the old manse on Quayside Street was abandoned) and known as "Leith Mount", stood on a substantial plot to the south-east of the church, on Ferry Road.
 The manse and its gardens and orchards were removed in 1920 to provide the site for Leith Theatre.